smithblack-0/torch-supertransformerlib/docs/source/README.md

 among nearby tensors.
 This is a banded attention.
 * EESA: Use this only when processing an ensemble tensor.
 It allows the exchange of data from lower level ensembles to higher level ones, but not vice versa.
-* GLSA: Pair this up with LCSA for handling global relations between entities.
 * GSPU: Use this, with an internal transformer stack, when the model really needs to be able to reason about the big picture.